Nekroze/codeforthought/chapter/intro.rst

 of which explain it all better then I could in the scope of this book.

-Ontop of some kind of :term:`POSIX` based environment you are going to need to install Python_ along with the packages called Setuptools_ and Pip_.
-Python_ will be the language we will be learning how to code in.
-It is a very nice to read and concise language that is perfect for begginers learning the basic concepts of programming.
-Setuptools_ and Pip_ will help us to install and distribute Python_ packages.
+Ontop of some kind of :term:`POSIX` based environment you are going to need to install :term:`Python` along with the packages called Setuptools_ and :term:`Pip`. :term:`Python` will be the language we will be learning how to code in.
+It is a very nice to read and concise language that is perfect for beginners learning the basic concepts of programming.
+Setuptools_ and :term:`Pip` will help us to install and distribute :term:`Python` packages.

 In these environments there should be some kind of text/code editor you are comfortable with using.
 Anything will do and you can change your mind and use